dennisobel/getting-started-with-sonic-pi/worksheet.md

 ## Change the sounds

 It's time to make your tune sound more interesting!
 We can do this by changing the synthesizer sounds it is using.
-The default Sonic Pi synth is called `beep`.
+The default Sonic Pi synth is called `:beep`.

-To use a different synth, you need to add the code `use_synth :name of synth` above the sequence of code you want to use it in.
+To use a different synth, you need to add the code `use_synth :name_of_synth` above the sequence of code you want to use it in.

-In this example, `fm` is the name of the synth:
+In this example, `:fm` is the name of the synth:

 ```ruby
 use_synth :fm